7 façons de combattre le stress naturellement - Epycure

 Discover the relaxing power of plants

-• Take r hodiola, ginseng or ashwagandha cures, which are the plants best known for strengthening energy and combating the effects of stress .
+• Take courses of rhodiola, ginseng or ashwagandha , which are the most well-known plants for boosting energy and combating the effects of stress .

-• Although not an adaptogen, griffonia is a plant that contains 5 HTP, a precursor of serotonin which is extremely useful in combating anxiety disorders.
-He also takes treatment.
+• Although not an adaptogen, griffonia is a plant that contains 5 HTP, a precursor to serotonin that is extremely useful in combating anxiety disorders.
+It can also be taken as a treatment.

-• Prepare valerian infusions, used for thousands of years in the treatment of nervousness, anxiety disorders and sleep disorders.
+• Prepare valerian infusions, which have been used for thousands of years to treat nervousness, anxiety disorders and sleep disorders.

 Adopt essential oils

-Essential oils are the soul of flowers and plants: powerful extracts that, in small quantities, can provide us with an enormous amount of benefits.
-Essential oils are the product of the distillation of natural elements, such as flowers, trees, leaves, wood, resins, roots and fruit peels, from which all their wonderful healing properties are extracted.
+Essential oils are the soul of flowers and plants: powerful extracts that, in small quantities, can provide us with a huge amount of benefits.
+Essential oils are the product of distilling natural elements, such as flowers, trees, leaves, wood, resins, roots, and fruit peels, from which all their wonderful healing properties are extracted.
 Their medicinal use is called aromatherapy.
-The most useful anti-stress essential oils are: lavender, neroli, ylang ylang, Petit Grain Bigarade and all oils from citrus fruits (lemon, grapefruit, bergamot, mandarin, etc.).
+The most useful anti-stress essential oils are: lavender, neroli, ylang ylang, petitgrain bigarade, and all oils derived from citrus fruits (lemon, grapefruit, bergamot, mandarin, etc.).

 • Add 10 drops of your favorite essential oil to your bath and maximize your state of relaxation